gautierstoll/ScMaBoSS/README.md

     ```
     An option is returned.

-## Using UPMaBoSS through MaBoSS server:
+## Running UPMaBoSS through ScMaBoSS within MaBoSS server:
 1. Create UPMaBoSS object from files, using MaBoSS server on port port_number, not using hexFloat,
 with verbose for UPMaBoSS steps:
     ```scala